JsnMertens/kuwahara-arnold-imager/README.md

 # kuwahara-arnold-imager

-Set of two Arnold Imager plugins that use the Kuwahara Filter technique to achieve a stylized NPR look.
+Set of two Arnold Imager plugins that use the Kuwahara Filter to achieve a stylized NPR look.

 ## Feature